-We reviewed the geologic setting of the Afro-Arabian rift, in which vast regions of flood basalts and ongoing continental break-up are superimposed, aiming to infer a causal relationship between the activity of the deep-seated Afar plume and crustal break-up.
-We explored the intersection region where the Gulf of Aden, the Red Sea, and the Main Ethiopian Rift form an R-R-R triple junction, separating the large Cenozoic plume-related flood basalt series in Ethiopia and Yemen.
-We provide a new synthesis and interpretation of modern geophysical datasets, including topography, bathymetry, gravity, magnetic anomalies, earthquakes, and volcano distribution, to map the margins and axes of the rift arms.
+- We reviewed the geologic setting of the Afro-Arabian rift, in which vast regions of flood basalts and - ongoing continental break-up are superimposed, aiming to infer a causal relationship between the activity - of the deep-seated Afar plume and crustal break-up.
+We explored the R-R-R triple junction between the - 526 Gulf of Aden, the Red Sea, and the Main Ethiopian Rift that divide the large Cenozoic plume-related flood - basalt series in Ethiopia and Yemen.
+Based on a synthesis and interpretation of topography, bathymetry, - 528 gravity, magnetic anomalies, earthquakes, and volcano distribution, we mapped the margins and axes of - 529 the rift arms.

-We highlight key differences in the terminations of the Gulf of Aden and the Red Sea arms, which are rough and irregular, versus the symmetric, continuous, and smooth architecture of the Main Ethiopian Rift.
-The architecture of the intersection regions allows us to infer two tempo-spatial constraints in the

-- development of the rifts: (1) the connection of the Main Ethiopian Rift to the Gulf of Aden and to the Red - Sea by its northeastward propagation, and, (2) the abandonment of an early tectonic connection between - the Red Sea and the Gulf of Aden.
-These suggest a progressive development of the intersection area, - 526 including a broad region of diffuse deformation and recent tectonic reorganization.
-The onset of the triple - junction was the last feature to develop in the plume-rift system after all rift arms were sufficiently - developed and the break-up was accomplished. - 529 This progressive development does not align with the classic active rifting model, which predicts a plume- - 530 generated triple junction at the locus of the rift, from which the rifts develop.
-Nevertheless, the classic - passive rifting model fails to explain the chronological evidence, as flood basalts probably erupted on - elevated topography before rifting started.
-We discuss a scenario of plume-induced plate rotation in which - the arrival of the Afar plume triggered the rotation of Arabia around a nearby pole, and demonstrate that - the rotation of Arabia around a nearby pole characterizes the system since the Oligocene.
-We suggest that - this scenario better explains the progressive development of the plume-rift system in the Afro-Arabian rift.
+- Our results show that the terminations of the Gulf of Aden and the Red Sea arms are rough and irregular - in contrast to the symmetric, continuous, and smooth architecture of the Main Ethiopian Rift.
+The triple - junction formed by the northeastward propagation of the Main Ethiopian and the abandonment of the - tectonic connection between the Red Sea and the Gulf of Aden through Bab al-Mandab Strait.
+This suggest - a progressive development of a broad region of diffuse deformation at the intersection area.
+The onset of - 535 the triple junction was the last feature to develop in the plume-rift system after all rift arms were - 536 sufficiently evolved and the break-up between Africa and Arabia was already accomplished. - 537 This progressive development does not align with the classic active rifting model, which predicts a plume- - generated triple junction at the locus of the rift, from which the rifts develop.
+Nevertheless, the classic - 539 passive rifting model fails to explain the chronological evidence, as flood basalts probably erupted on - elevated topography before rifting started.
+We discuss a scenario of plume-induced plate rotation in which - the arrival of the Afar plume triggered the rotation of Arabia around a nearby pole that characterizes the - 542 system since the Oligocene.
+We argue that plume-induced plate rotation better explains the progressive - development of the plume-rift system in the Afro-Arabian rift.